EuVV22/FoodieMenu/README.md

 # FoodieMenu

 FoodieMenu is a web application that helps customers find new food, it does so by displaying offering from different restaurants so the focus is more on the food that on the establishment.
-To incentivise restaurants to add their food, the web app also creates a more interactive way for the restaurants to display their different menus and has a way to position the restaurant agains competitors.
+To incentivise restaurants to add their food, the web app also creates a more interactive way for the restaurants to display their different menus.
+Foodie menu is a work in progress.

 # Installation:
 Clone the repository github.com/EuVV22/FoodieMenu